City Loop: Construction

-The traction power was turned on in October 1980, and the first test train ran on 4 December 1980.
-In 1965, the cost of the project had been estimated at between £30 and £35 million, but by 1975, high inflation had resulted in it rising to $255,600,000.
-While the final cost was $500 million, it resulted in the reversal of a 30-year trend of falling suburban rail patronage.
+Traction power was turned on in October 1980, and the first test train ran on 4 December 1980.
+In 1965, the cost of the project had been estimated at between £30 and £35 million but, by 1975, inflation had resulted in it rising to $255,600,000.
+While the final cost was $500 million, the opening of the loop helped reverse a 30-year trend of falling suburban rail patronage.

 Opening

 Queen Elizabeth II toured Museum station during her visit to Australia in May 1980, and opened the plaza on top of the Swanston Street entrance, which was named Queen Elizabeth Plaza.
 Two short documentary films, Loop and Action Loop, were commissioned by the MURLA to advertise the new railway to Melburnians, as well as abroad.
-A third film was planned, but never shot.The Loop was opened gradually between 1981 and 1985.
+A third film was planned, but never shot.The loop was opened gradually between 1981 and 1985.
 Museum station and the Burnley and Caulfield tunnels opened first, on 24 January 1981.
-The City Circle tunnel opened with special services on 6 December 1981, and Clifton Hill services started using the Loop on 31 October 1982.
+The City Circle tunnel opened with special services on 6 December 1981, and Clifton Hill services started using the loop on 31 October 1982.
 Parliament station opened on 22 January 1983, the Northern tunnel on 7 January 1985 (14 January 1985 with limited services) and Flagstaff station on 27 May 1985.

 Recent

-In 2021, 7-car High Capacity Metro Trains were introduced to the City Loop on the Caulfield tunnel.
-As part of this, signalling infrastructure was altered and operations of the Caulfield loop were changed to run consistently anti-clockwise all-day around the city.
+In 2021, seven-car High Capacity Metro Trains were introduced to the City Loop on the Caulfield tunnel.
+As part of that, signalling infrastructure was altered and operations of the Caulfield loop were changed to run consistently anti-clockwise around the loop all-day, every day.

 In January 2023, the City Loop and its three stations were closed for two weeks to allow for major safety upgrades to the stations and tunnels.
 The works will upgrade smoke detection systems, extraction systems, fire detection, fire hydrants, CCTV, and intruder-detection systems.
-The upgrade was originally started under the Napthine Liberal government in 2014 and was significant delayed after the collapse of the contractor while works were underway.
+The upgrade was originally started under the Napthine Liberal government in 2014 and was significantly delayed after the collapse of the contractor while works were underway.
 The cost ballooned from an estimated $43 million in 2014 to $469 million in 2023.